SFH-Foundation/sfhfoundation/docs/gatherings/index.md

 As part of the Uncommon Dialogue Series of talks the SFH Foundation hosted a very special conversation between Shaykh Fadhlalla Haeri and <a href="https://www.illuminatedcourses.com" target="_blank" rel="noopener noreferrer">Prof. Omid Safi</a>.
 This was a session in which the passages of the Qur’an, and the mystical sayings of the Prophet, were discussed in the context of “Divine Love.”

-The conversation was be moderated by Muna Haeri Bilgrami.
+The conversation was moderated by Muna Haeri Bilgrami.

 </div>